 An important limitation to encryption is that it does not necessarily protect users from the collection of metadata.

-Even if the contents of emails, voice conversations, or web browsing sessions cannot be readily listened in on, knowing when, where, from whom, to whom, and how regularly such communication takes place can tell an adversary a great deal.
+Even if the contents of emails, voice conversations, or web browsing sessions cannot be easily monitored, knowing when, where, from whom, to whom, and how regularly such communication takes place can tell an adversary a great deal.
 This is a powerful tool in the wrong hands.

 Although the NSA does target individual communications, its primary concern is the collection of metadata.
 As NSA General Counsel Stewart Baker has openly acknowledged,